Skip to main content

 {Article VIII D.1}

 There is no general guide for how much time is required to run a campaign or how much money a campaign will cost.
 Generally, the larger your council, the more work will be required if you want to win!
-About five to six months prior to the new term, a nomination ballot will be mailed to you.
-It is best for you to decide before, or very early in the nomination process, if you are going to seek office.
+No less than 150 days prior to the start of the term of office, a notice will be mailed to each member of your Local Council.
+It is best for you to decide before, or very early in the self-nomination process, if you are going to seek office.
 As soon as you make your decision, let your friends and flying partners know you are interested in holding office and ask for their support.

 E. AFA-CWA’s Role in Campaigns